cvoltz/aruba-doubles/README.md

 			When I successfully run `kill_the_cat --gently`
 			Then the stdout should contain "R.I.P."

-		Scenario: Double with
-			Given a double of "kill_the_cat" with stdout:
+		Scenario: Stub specific arguments and everything else Given a double of "kill_the_cat"
-				"""
-				R.I.P.
-				"""
 			And a double of "kill_the_cat --gently" with exit status 255 and stderr:
 				"""
 				ERROR: Unable to kill gently... with a chainsaw!